Country of Origin

 Review component retail: TBA

-When I confirmed that I'd posted the above press release, Gary asked whether I'd do a review.
+After I'd posted their press release, Gary asked whether I'd do a review.
 I'd covered some of their product before.
 It had turned out to be no-nonsense performance for a fair price.
-It'd done me a solid.

 Why not?
 Cén fáth nach bhfuil.
-Using Google translator really is badly cheating.
-So is claiming that power cords make no differences without doing any actual listening.
+Using Google translator really cheats badly.
+So do claims that better power cords make no differences without doing any actual listening.

-Naturally I was curious about the Forcefield Tech.
-I foresaw a plug-in module which perhaps related to Ansuz dither tech, NordOst QRT or active bias à la AudioQuest by setting up some sort of counter field.
+Naturally I was curious about Forcefield.
+I expected a plug-in module which perhaps related to Ansuz dither tech, NordOst QRT or active bias à la AudioQuest by setting up some sort of counter field.
 Being able to unplug it added interest to a power cord assignment.
 Ditto getting patriotic and taking one for the home team.

-Saying yes was pretty much foregone conclusion.
-Would I cotton to the invisible force field?
-How much would Gary spill about its MO?
-Many manufacturers clam up when it's about their intellectual property.
+Saying yes was foregone conclusion.
+How much would Gary spill about Forcefield?
+Most clam up about intellectual property.
 That's perfectly legit.
 Why give away the farm?
 But reviewers are expected to translate novel buzz words.
 Forcefield certainly applied.
 My inner marketeer could just see the campaign: Super hero hifi.
 The theme to Superman comes on badly distorted.
 Galactic gunk fires at a hifi.
-Suddenly Titan's shield graphic pops up in front of it to deflect said gunk like a water cannon.
+Suddenly Titan's shield graphic pops up in front to deflect said gunk.
 The theme to Superman loses its distortion, then gains in SPL and heroics.
 The camera hones in on a power cord behind the hifi.
 Titan Audio saved the day.
-Titanic, that!
 Gimme three?
 At £2'500/1.5m for the high-current Nemesis range topper below, that's a tall order.
 For the entry-level Nyx Sigature, £450 already buys three so there's a serious stretch.
 The Helios Signature gets £300/ea., the Eros Signature £600 and the Chimera Signature £1'250.
 Those mark clear stepping stones in ever doubling price points just how retailers like them.

 … to be continued…